Chinese mythology: Founding of the Zhōu dynasty

 The origins of the Ji dynastic founding family of the Zhōu dynasty is replete with mythological material, going back to its legendary founder Houji (who was originally named Qi, but a different Qi than the Shang founder known as Xie or Qi).
 Myths about Houji include those of his mythical origins, of which there are two main myths.
 The end of the Shang overlaps the rise of the Zhōu, so there is shared material.
 Once established, the Zhōu were characterized by their volume of literature, in the beginning much of it justifying their overthrow of the Shang.
 However, it was not long before much historical material appeared, of a rational, rationalized, philosophical, or otherwise non-mythological nature.

 Bagua

-One of the main legacies of the rise of Zhou was the insemination of the classic book I Ching, however the eight trigrams must be from a far earlier period than Wengong, and even more than the editing and commentary by Confucius – mythology references the culture hero sometimes named Fuxi.
+One of the main legacies of the rise of Zhou was the dissemination of the classic book I Ching, however the eight trigrams must be from a far earlier period than Wengong, and even more than the editing and commentary by Confucius – mythology references the culture hero sometimes named Fuxi.